 Pasta Pinwheels Variations

-Feel free to adapt the recipe if you like.
-Try gluten-free lasagna noodles, which are made with rice and corn, or experiment with different type of ham and cheese.
+This recipe is from the Emilia-Romagna region of Italy and known as rosette di pasta alla romagnola.
+This traditional Italian recipe is one that is easy to adapt to make a unique dish.
+Try gluten free lasagna noodles, which are made with rice and corn, or experiment with different type of ham and cheese.

 It’s best not to have the pasta pinwheels higher than the sides of the baking dish.
 If they are, you should cut the lasagna roll ups into four pieces each rather than three, so the cream can settle on the top without running down the sides of the dish.
 The Italian baked ham provolone rosettes will be a little less tall but just as cute and tasty.